 Since the NPD leadership announced in August 2000 that it was suspending the "fight in the streets" for the time being in order to provide the state with fewer targets in view of the application for a ban, Worch increasingly distanced himself from the party.
 He was also critical of the NPD's propaganda of a so-called popular front from the right, which led, among other things, to disputes with his longtime companion Wulff and resulted in a temporary "ban on appearances and speeches" at party events for Worch, who had previously been offered the chairmanship of the Hamburg NPD.17 Worch was an active opponent of the merger of the NPD and the DVU, which was ultimately completed in 2011.18

 Although not much is known about their contact there exists a picture of Worch together with Horst Mahler from 2001, a former RAF member who later became a neo-Nazi.

-In 2012, Worch founded Die Rechte after the dissolution of the far-right party Deutsche Volksunion (DVU) in 2011, in the hope of filling a market gap between the neo-Nazi NPD party and more moderate right-wing populist parties such as the Pro-Bewegung ("Pro Movement") or Die Republikaner ("The Republicans").
+In 2012, Worch founded the neo-Nazi party Die Rechte after the dissolution of the far-right party Deutsche Volksunion (DVU) in 2011, in the hope of filling a market gap between the neo-Nazi NPD party and more moderate right-wing populist parties such as the Pro-Bewegung ("Pro Movement") or Die Republikaner ("The Republicans").